oss-slu/bubble_scan/README.md

 - Python 3.6 or newer
 - Git

-## Getting Started
+## React Environment Setup

-First, clone the repository and navigate into the project directory:
+**Start by cloning the repository to your local machine and navigating into the project directory:**

 ```bash
 git clone <your-repository-url>